vmware/data-annotator-for-machine-learning/README.md

     ```

-- If you want to configure specific environments for dev, staging, production, go to annotation-app/src/app/services/environment.service.ts to set variables in different environments with the key **APP_CONFIG**.
+If you want to configure specific environments for dev, staging, production, go to annotation-app/src/app/services/environment.service.ts to set variables in different environments with the key **APP_CONFIG**.
 Then you can read the value in this environment.service.ts.

 ------------
 #### annotation-service

-You need to configure values in [annotation-service/config/app-os.js](./annotation-service/config/app-os.js) file before using. some optional configs you can skip if you don't want to use.
+You need to configure the following required variables in [annotation-service/config/app-os.js](./annotation-service/config/app-os.js) file before using.

 ```javascript
 module.exports  = {